Cliveo/Cliveo.github.io/_posts/2024-11-22-power-platform-plugin-package-managed-identity.markdown

 # Step 3: Getting the package to register
 I had lots of issues adding Azure.Storage.Blobs to my package.
 The main one was I kept getting errors like:

-`'Method not found: ‘System.BinaryData System.ClientModel.Primitives.IPersistableModel``
+`'Method not found: ‘System.BinaryData System.ClientModel.Primitives.IPersistableModel'`

 Eventually I found adding the package `System.ClientModel` directly seemed to resolve the issue.